theY4Kman/flango/README.md

 # flango!

-Do you like the niceties Flask, but have to use Django for some reason?
+Do you like the niceties of Flask, but have to use Django for some reason?
 Are you a lunatic?

 If you answered yes twice, this library is for you!